JarryShaw/PyPCAPKit/README.rst

    hardware and a different Python from the rows above -- which would not be comparable with them -- the cell is left empty.

+.. [#pcap-ct-not-measured] `pcap-ct`_ was verified working on Python 3.10 and 3.14, so unlike the two rows above it *could* be timed -- but only on the machine this engine was added on, which is neither the hardware nor the operating system the rows above were measured with.
+A number from it would not be comparable, so the cell is left empty rather than filled with something misleading.

-..
-[2] `PyPCAPFile`_ 0.12.0 cannot be imported on Python 3.12 or newer, so it
-   could only be timed on an older interpreter than the rows above were measured with.
+.. [#pypcapfile-not-measured] `PyPCAPFile`_ 0.12.0 cannot be imported on Python 3.12 or newer, so it could only be timed on an older interpreter than the rows above were measured with.
 That number would not be comparable, so the cell is left empty.

-..
-[3] This figure is **historical**. `PyShark`_ 0.6 builds its event loop with
-   ``asyncio.get_event_loop_policy().get_event_loop()``, and Python 3.14 made
-   :func:`asyncio.get_event_loop` raise ``RuntimeError`` when no current event loop exists rather than quietly creating one -- measured working on 3.10 and 3.11, working with a ``DeprecationWarning`` on 3.12, and raising on 3.14.
-The number therefore cannot be reproduced on a current interpreter; it stands as what was measured when it could be.

-..
-[4] `pcap-ct`_ was verified working on Python 3.10 and 3.14, so unlike the two
-   rows above it *could* be timed -- but only on the machine this engine was added on, which is neither the hardware nor the operating system the rows above were measured with.
-A number from it would not be comparable, so the cell is left empty rather than filled with something misleading.